-Of course, this article is for people who think they need insurance for their smartphone.
+Of course, this article is for people who think they need insurance for their smartphones.
 If you have a mid-range or a high-end device, getting such a plan might be a good idea.
 However, if you just want to purchase a phone for everyday use that doesn’t have the most up-to-date hardware or features, it might be best to buy a cheaper phone without a contract, which can be replaced with little cost if it gets damaged, lost or stolen, without having to pay any monthly fees or deductible claims.

 There’s also the option of purchasing a tough and sturdy case for your phone to help protect it from any spills or drops.
 It may bulk up your phone, but it’s a lot cheaper than spending money on insurance for any accidental damage.

 Our best advice for purchasing phone insurance is to figure out what kinds of needs you want for such a plan.
 If you just want to protect against damage or mechanical failure, you can likely purchase a cheaper plan, but if you want more coverage, especially for lost or stolen phones, be prepared to pay more.